Wedding Photography Prices: Photography Costs Explained by the Experts

 What Impacts the Cost of a Wedding Photographer?

 There are lots of factors that can push the price of your wedding photography up or down, outside of just the services you choose.
-To get some expert insight, we've spoken to several professional wedding photographers who have given us an idea of what factors impact the cost of wedding photography.
+To get some expert insight, we've spoken to several professional wedding photographers who have given us an idea of what factors impact the average cost of a photographer for a wedding.

 1. Your Wedding Location